 Drive Northwards towards Merthyr Tydfil and take a steam train ride on the Brecon Mountain Railway.
 It’s one of the ‘Great Little Trains of Wales’ that travels through the Southern Brecon Beacons National Park and along the full length of the Taf Fechan Reservoir.
 The journey starts at Pant Station and takes 1 hour 30 minutes including a 25 minute stop at Ponsticill.
 A discount is available for groups of 20 or more booked in advance.
 A licensed tearoom and gift shop is found at Pant Station and a café and picnic area at Pontsticill Station.

 Penderyn Distillery, nestled in the foothills of the Brecon Beacons National Park is the home of the award winning Penderyn single malt whisky and other spirits.
 One hour tours and a two and a half hour masterclass are available.
 Your clients will meet the distillery team that take you on a journey through the history of single malt whisky making in Wales, and understand the distilling and bottling process at first hand.
 And, of course, they get to sample the spirits.
 Discounts are available for groups of 10 or more.

-Overnight: Cardiff and chose another evening option as detailed in day 1.
+Overnight: Cardiff and chose another evening option as detailed in day one

 The Black Gold Experience Underground Guided Tour takes visitors through the recently developed Trefor & Bertie Engine Houses and into the original lamp room to collect a miner’s helmet for the journey underground.
 Group rates are available for groups of 10+.
 Caffe Bracchi offers refreshments and there is also a gift shop.